octavosystems/meta-octavo-osd62/README.md

 # meta-octavo-osd62 layer

 Please see the corresponding sections below for details.
-Getting started instructions are provided in the "Getting Started" section

 Dependencies
 ============